 The Truth & Disadvantages of the Mohs Scale

 Ask any Geologist or Mineralogist and they will explain that this test is not a water solubility test.
 It was invented for and continues to be used to test the hardness of minerals which also helps in identifying them.
 Many crystals that are safe in water are rated highly on the scale and some that are damaged by water have numbers lower than 5.
 So it works right?
 Well sometimes…

 The Mohs scale does not tell you how the mineral interacts with water.
 Hematite has a hardness of between 5 – 6 yet it can rust in water.
 The same with many other iron-based minerals.
 Pyrite is 6 – 6.5 and will produce dangerous sulphuric acid when placed in water…

 Opals are 5 to 6 on the Mohs scale yet if you put them in water, they will crack or split when they dry off again.
 Surely Tangerine Quartz, should be fine because it is Quartz, which is rated 7 on the Mohs scale right?
 As the orange colour is created by traces of iron oxide on the outer surface, it can either rust or wash off and become clear Quartz as people are reporting.

 Then we have Jet and Amber which have low Mohs hardness numbers, yet are okay with water.
 These are just a few science-based examples of why I don’t trust the Mohs scale with my crystals and use other safe and effective ways to cleanse my crystals.

 Safe & Easy Ways To Cleanse Your Crystals

-Please do not comment below asking me if a particular crystal is safe in water, if you’re not sure then don’t use it.
+Please do not comment below asking me if a particular crystal is safe in water.
+If you’re not sure then don’t use it.
 I personally think there are just too many perfectly safe, easy and effective many ways to cleanse your crystals to even consider using water.
-Instead of splitting up your crystals and doing some one way and some another these methods will work for ALL crystals and have no hidden side effects.
+Instead of splitting up your crystals and cleansing some one way and some another, these methods will work for ALL crystals and have no hidden side effects.